Vasu200/Data-analyst/README.md

 # Data-analyst
 These are my resume projects
-Portfolio containing lots of sales insights wuth the help of projects by dedicated utubers
+Portfolio containing lots of business insights